Faculty | Substitutes

 Caroline holds a MS Physiology and Biophysics from Georgetown University, and a BS in Chemistry with Math Minor from St. Michael's College.
 She has completed the PCTE Montessori Philosophy Course and YogaDharma RYT 300 Teacher Training Program.

-Sukti Patel joined Princeton Montessori in 2023.
+Sophia Potocki joined Princeton Montessori School in 2024.

 Lekshmi Radhakrishnan